 Inbound marketing is much more than automated email.
 Inbound is a full funnel marketing strategy that requires a focused approach through every tier.
 Each business has unique goals and needs, but there are a few things that are a must when it comes to executing a full funnel inbound marketing strategy.
 Below is a list of a few core elements needed to execute an effective inbound strategy.

-After you have a clearer picture of where you are, project where you want to be.
+After you have a clear picture of where you are, project where you want to be.
 Think practically.
 While dreaming about a 50% increase in conversions is nice, the truth is that’s not likely.
 Here is a great tool from the guys at Guava Box to help give you a better idea of the impact of inbound.
+By ensuring that you keep your goals as SMART goals you will make sure that everything is measurable.

 After doing this exercise, you should have a good idea of where you are and where you want to be.
 The next step is to determine how you are going to get there.
 This is where the rubber hits the road and if you are going to see the results you want, having the right tools for the job is essential!

 When it comes to marketing automation, the old saying is true, “you get what you pay for.”
 As I mentioned earlier, I opted for a “cheaper solution” and got what I deserved.
 Now this isn’t to say that there aren’t low price tools out there that get the job done.
-In fact there are a ton of great freemium tools that can help you get started, Leadsius is one such tool.
-HubSpot even put together a great post on “How to Build An Inbound Marketing Platform Without Using HubSpot.”
-Before making a decision based on price alone, you have to look past the dollar signs to what you actually get with the platform.
+In fact you can now start a trial with HubSpot on their free version.
+Everything you need to organize, track, and nurture your relationships with leads and customers.

 As stated above there are some essential core elements you’ll need in order to successfully execute an inbound marketing strategy.
 HubSpot is often the company others compare themselves with and rightfully so.
 They are the industry leaders in marketing automation.
 If theses competitors want to compare themselves with HubSpot and claim they can do it all for a fractions of the price, then let’s compare.